preethichandira1/AINE-AI-Internship/Essentials-of-Python-Programming/README.md

-This folder contains my code for the Essentials of Python Programming Project as part of VIP@AINEAI
+This folder contains my code for the Essentials of Python Programming Project as part of #VIPatAINEAI